 At the middle school level, the students take two courses in the target language: a language arts course and a project-based course that explores real-world problems and cultural practices.
-Languages offered in our partial immersion program include French, Spanish, and Chinese.
+Languages offered in our partial immersion program include Chinese, French, German, and Spanish.

 At the high school level, students take one language class each year with the opportunity to earn college credits through an AP course.

 Our dual language immersion program begins in 5-year-old Kindergarten at the following schools:

 - Gilbert Elementary (Spanish)

 - Meadow Glen Elementary (Mandarin Chinese)

 - Midway Elementary (French)